Session

 I flipped my desk last week.
 Literally.
 Sent the monitor flying, stomped on my laptop in a blind rage.

 Or at least, I did in my head.
-And then I heard my name through the haze and realised I was still on the daily call, knee-deep in fixing a broken build, updating secrets, and untangling merge conflicts I didn’t cause, just to reach the work that actually mattered.
+Then I heard my name, tuned back into the daily call, and carried on fixing a broken build, rotating secrets, and untangling merge conflicts I didn’t cause.
+Just to clear the way for the work that actually mattered.

 And that’s the point: everything is too hard.
 Not meaningful-hard.
 Not worth-it-hard.
 Just absurdly, unnecessarily, needlessly hard.